 In a large bowl combine the oats, tomato paste, nuts, and if you’re using fresh herbs (rosemary, thyme, sage) add them now as well.
 When the cooked vegetables, and rice and lentils have cooled for about 10 minutes, add them to the bowl and stir until all ingredients are mixed thoroughly.

 Place half of this mixture into a food processor.
 Pulse about 3 times, then scrape down sides; pulse another 3 times, so it gets blended but is still somewhat chunky.
 Spoon this into the loaf pan.
 Place the remaining mixture into the food processor and repeat pulsing in the same way.
 Add this second half to the loaf pan.
 Press down firmly and into the corners.
 Shape the top flat or with a slight rise down the middle.

 Cover with a piece of aluminum foil and cook for 40 minutes.
 Remove the foil and cook for another 15 to 20 minutes until the top is browned and the edges are crispy looking.
 Remove and let cool 10 to 15 minutes before slicing and serving.
-Serve as is or with Basic Mashed Potatoes and Mushroom Gravy Recipe.

 Herbs: During the holidays I like to use fresh herbs in this recipe, especially fresh sage, as its aroma and flavor are very “holiday.”
 But fresh herbs aren’t always practical, so feel free to use the measurements for dried.
 Or even a mix of fresh and dried.

 Rolled oats: I like quick oats in this recipe, but if you only have “slow” oats, just pulse them a bit first in the food processor.

 Blending: I’ve also made this loaf without using the food processor at all (just mixing everything in a bowl) and it still bakes up well and tastes great, it’s just more on the chunky texture side.